Beta-glucans: benefits, dosage, contraindications

 Respiratory infections ✪✪✪✪✪

 Beta-glucans have shown promising results in the prevention of respiratory infections.
-A meta-analysis reveals that yeast-derived beta-glucans reduce the risk of developing upper respiratory tract infections by approximately 65% in healthy individuals, with doses ranging from 35 to 900 mg/day over 4 to 26 weeks.
-In children aged 2 to 6 years with recurrent respiratory infections, a combined product containing beta-glucans, zinc, elderberry extract, and vitamin D3 (Stimunex gocce) did not reduce upper respiratory tract infections during treatment but decreased their frequency by 44% four months after stopping, with a weight-adjusted dosage.
+A meta-analysis reveals that yeast-derived beta-glucans reduce by approximately 65% the risk of developing upper respiratory tract infections in healthy individuals, with doses ranging from 35 to 900 mg/day over 4 to 26 weeks.
+In children aged 2 to 6 years with recurrent respiratory infections, a combination product containing beta-glucans, zinc, elderberry extract and vitamin D3 (Stimunex gocce) did not reduce upper respiratory tract infections during treatment but decreased their frequency by 44% four months after stopping, with a weight-adjusted dosage.

 Posologie